ArunKumarMohanta/sentiment_analysis/README.md

 ├── requirements.txt      # List of Python dependencies required for the project.

 ├── icon.ico              # YouTube Icon image for GUI window.

+├── Basic_Emotion_Analysis.py  # Covers basic text cleaning, tokenization, and emotion analysis using the emotion.txt dataset.

+├── Emotion_and_Sentiment_Analysis.py  # Builds on the basic file, introducing lemmatization, advanced tokenization, and a simple sentiment analysis using VADER.

 └── README.md             # Project documentation .